Megan is a freelance writer and mom of two little girls. She likes to write about topics ranging from parenting to business to gardening.

 When I first saw a photo of a wisteria vine, I was taken aback.
 I didn’t know anything about the plant, but I knew I wanted one in my garden someday.
-My initial research turned into an obsession—I read every piece of literature I could find about this beautiful (but aggressive) vine, and even drove 70 miles to the Chicago Botanic Garden to see one in person.
+My initial research turned into an obsession—I read every piece of literature I could find about this beautiful (but aggressive) vine and even drove 70 miles to the Chicago Botanic Garden to see one in person.

 As I discovered, wisteria is a marvelous vine that, when cared for properly and grown under the right conditions, wows each year with luscious cascades of purple flowers.
 When not kept in check, it can quickly become a menace in the garden, however.
 Also, if the wrong variety is grown in the wrong spot, it may never bloom.
-Below is all the information you’ll need about this coveted vine, its varieties, how to care for it, and if you are interested, in how to grow more of it.
+Below is all the information you’ll need about this coveted vine, its varieties, how to care for it, and if you are interested, how to grow more of it.

 Although there are many varieties, wisteria can be identified by several common characteristics.
-All are climbing vines that grow and attach itself to any nearby supporting structure.
+All are climbing vines that grow and attach themselves to any nearby supporting structure.
 Depending on the species, their stems either twirl clockwise or counterclockwise as they climb.

 Stems and Foliage

 Wisteria vines grow upward from a central stem, and have been trained into tree (standard) form, but do best as a climber.
-Some varieties grow to up to 30 feet long.
-In the first few years after being planted (assuming you’re planting a wine produced from a cutting, not from seed), it should grow slowly, but once the vine has been in its permanent location for a few years, it will grow very aggressively and will need pruned frequently to make sure it doesn’t take over nearby structures or trees.
+Some varieties grow up to 30 feet long.
+In the first few years after being planted (assuming you’re planting a wine produced from a cutting, not from seed), it should grow slowly, but once the vine has been in its permanent location for a few years, it will grow very aggressively and will need to be pruned frequently to make sure it doesn’t take over nearby structures or trees.